ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 ### FAQ

+**Are my wallet and my Ethereum account the same?**
+- No, wallets have the ability to create a new Ethereum account, but the account lives on Ethereum and wallets connect to it.
+So if you lose your wallet you can still recover your account with the recovery phrase.

 **Can I send Bitcoin to an Ethereum address and vice versa?**

-- No you cannot, you need two different addresses for that as bitcoin is not ethereum based blockchain.
+- No you cannot, you need two different accounts.

 **Is having my own wallet safer than keeping my funds on an exchange?**

-- Yes, nobody else will have access to your funds, not even the wallet creators can access your funds if you have a wallet with own recovery phrase.
-Only the person that possesses the recovery phrase can control the funds.
+- Yes, this is much safer option because nobody else will have access to your funds.
+There are unfortunately many examples of failed exchanges that filed for bankrupcy and lost people's savings, hacks, freezing accounts or blocking withdrawals are a common risk.
+If you have your own wallet and are the only person that possesses the recovery phrase to it, you are truly the only person who can control your savings.